 Panera (or St. Louis Bread Co., depending on where you’re from) offers some nice breakfast bowl options with eggs and meat that are low in carbs and high in proteins.

 Even if a place does not specifically offer it on the menu, you can always ask if they can make a bowl version of one of their entrees.

 Keto diets are tough to stick to because you have to keep your carbs low.

-Fortunately, most fast food places have jumped on the train of offering low-carbs or healthier versions of classic dishes which means there are a number of keto fast foods.
+Fortunately, most fast food places have jumped on the train of offering low-carb or healthier versions of classic dishes, which means there are a number of keto fast foods.

 Even if a place mostly features high-carbs options, it should not be too difficult to make a keto-friendly meal by making some simple substitutions.

 Fast food is definitely not the optimal choice, and you should cook food at home whenever you can.

 But if you need a quick bite to eat, there are a lot of great fast-food options that won’t require you to break your diet restrictions.